 Joining an IFC organization is a great way to get involved on campus and continue pursuing high academic performance and service to the community.
-During the 2013-2014 academic year, IFC chapters completed over 35,000 hours of community service and earned a 3.18 GPA - well exceeding the all-male average of a 3.04.
+During the 2016-2017 academic year, IFC chapters raised over $244,000 for national and local philanthropies and earned a 3.18 GPA - exceeding the all-male average.

 Interfraternity Council chapters participate in a formal recruitment at the start of each semester.
 Additionally, many groups will extend membership bids throughout the semester.
 Information about IFC Recruitment can be found here on the IFC website and here on the Fraternity & Sorority Life page.
 You can register for Fall 2018 Recruitment at kentuckyifc.mycampusdirector2.com beginning May 1.
 Check out the IFC recruitment guide here for more information about the chapters and council as a whole!